-Troubleshooting · Cloudflare SSL docs
+Troubleshooting SSL for SaaS

 example.com.
 IN CAA 0 issue "digicert.com"example.com.
 IN CAA 0 issue "letsencrypt.org"

-Note that it’s possible for CAA records to be set on the subdomain they wish to use with your service, but it’s unlikely.
-If there’s a CAA record at, e.g.,
+While it’s possible for CAA records to be set on the subdomain they wish to use with your service, it is unlikely.
+You would also have to remove this CAA record.

 By default, you may issue up to 15 certificates per minute.
-Only successful submissions, i.e., POSTs that return 200, are counted towards your limit.
+Only successful submissions (POSTs that return 200) are counted towards your limit.
 If you exceed your limit, you will be prevented from issuing new certificates for 30 seconds.

-If you require a higher rate limit, please speak with your Customer Success Manager.
+If you require a higher rate limit, contact your Customer Success Manager.

 - Timed Out (Initializing)